 No

 The Auburn Bay Lake trail takes approximately 1h15 to complete.
-This timeframe is based on the 2.5 km distance and moderate terrain, though your actual time may vary depending on your fitness level and pace.
+This timeframe accounts for the 2.5 km distance and 150 m elevation gain, though your actual time may vary depending on your fitness level and pace.

 Didn't find your answer?